-Lung & Trachea
+Lung and Trachea

 Electrospray-mediated localized tumor treatment